thinklis/TIMTQE/README.md

   <img src="imgs/TIMTQE_logo.png" alt="TIMTQE Logo" width="150"/>
 </p>

-# TIMTQE: Text Image Machine Translation Quality Estimation Benchmark
+# TIMTQE: Benchmarking Machine Translation Quality Estimation for Text Images

 This repository provides the official code and resources for **TIMTQE**,
 a benchmark dataset and evaluation framework for translation quality estimation (QE) on text images,